Kilometers and Kilometers: Soundtrack

-Initially Gopi Sunder was reported to score music for the film and was also credited in the film's poster, but due to schedule conflicts he opted out of the project and subsequently Sooraj S. Kurup replaced him.
-The background music was scored by Sushin Shyam.
+Initially Gopi Sunder was reported to score music for the film and was also credited in the film's poster, but he was subsequently replaced by Sooraj S. Kurup.
+The background score was composed by Sushin Shyam.
 On 6 March 2020, the team released the first video song "Paarake" on YouTube, followed by the film's audio launch which held before the release on 11 March 2020.
 However, the album was out on major music streaming platforms on 12 August 2020.

 Release

 Kilometers and Kilometers initially received a U certificate from the Censor Board and was scheduled for a release on 12 March 2020.
 However, two days before the scheduled release, the government had ordered to shut theatres across Kerala in the wake of COVID-19 pandemic, and the team had to postpone the release.
 In April 2020, the film was subjected to internet piracy after few of the scenes were leaked online, causing the producer Anto Joseph to approach the Film Exhibitors Union of Kerala (FEUOK) seeking permission to release it on over-the-top media service.
 The union immediately approved for OTT release as in consideration with the huge losses, the producer had to suffer because of piracy.

 Initially the film was set to release on Disney+ Hotstar, but the team planned to go for a direct television premiere on Asianet during the occasion of Onam (31 August 2020).
 On 28 January 2021, the film was aired digitally through Netflix.